joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 18. Enter in the username and password that you received from the git credentials, generated by Azure DevOps.
 19. Github Desktop should now clone your repository locally.

-Congratulations, you have now set up an Azure DevOps git repository using Github Desktop.
+Congratulations, you have set up an Azure DevOps git repository using Github Desktop.

-### Add your Github repository
+### Add your Github repository.

-If you have an Azure DevOps git repository, then follow the steps above – otherwise, follow these steps to add your Github repository into Github Desktop.
+If you have an Azure DevOps git repository, follow the steps above – otherwise, follow these steps to add your Github repository into Github Desktop.

 1. Open Github Desktop
 2. Click File